BlueN1nja1/Eleven/README.md

 Material Theme for LineageOS Eleven (Port).
 This app works from Android 8.x Oreo to Android 11 Red Velvet Cake so far
 ---------------------------------------------------------------------------------------------------------------------
 Note: This app respects Dark Theme on Android 10 Queen Cake!
-NOTICE: This branch is in an Alpha State.
-Bugs are to be expected.
-Please do not open an issue for this branch as I am fully aware that there are bugs.

 Current Available Accent Colors:
 ---------------------------------------------------------------------------------------------------------------------